IaniIspas/IntroductionToRobotics-DefusingDanger/README.md

 ## Backstory

-As a fan of tactical and strategy games like Counter-Strike and Bomberman, I wanted to create a unique game that combines elements of both. .
+As a fan of tactical and strategy games like Counter-Strike and Bomberman, I wanted to create a unique game that combines elements of both.
 It's a game that challenges players in a strategic environment with a mix of fun and problem-solving.

 ## Game Description
 "Defusing Danger" is a grid-based game displayed on an LED matrix, powered by an Arduino.
 The player's objective is to navigate through a maze, locate a special bomb, and defuse it within a limited time.
 The game features a randomly generated map for each session, adding an element of unpredictability and replayability.

 ## How to Play
 - **Starting the Game:** Power up the Arduino, and you'll be greeted with a welcome message, followed by the main menu.
-- **Navigation:** Use the joystick to move around the grid displayed on the LED matrix.
+- **Navigation:** Use the joystick to navigate around the grid displayed on the LED matrix.
 - **Objective:** Your goal is to find and defuse the bomb before time runs out.
-- **Game Display:** An LCD screen shows your name and the remaining time.
+- **Game Display:** The LCD screen displays your name and the remaining time.
-- **Scoring:** Gain points by time left until games ended.
+- **Scoring:** Points are awarded based on the time remaining when the game ends.
-- **Ending the Game:** Win by defusing the bomb within the time limit.
-The game ends if the timer runs out.
+- **Ending the Game:** You win by defusing the bomb within the time limit.

 ## Components
 - LED Matrix